svandriel/covid19-graphql/README.md

 npm install -g covid19-graphql
 ```

-Then you can run by entering:
+Then you can start the GraphQL server by entering:

 ```
 covid19-graphql
 ```

-## Environment variables
+### Environment variables

 The following environment variables affect the configuration of the server: